faultylee/ngip/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-This will be an hosted application which works like uptime monitoring tools, but the ping direction is in reverse.
-The main purpose is to detect uptime of intranet application which doesn't expose any end point to the internet, but are able to send short packets to `ngip.io`.
+This will be an hosted application which works like other uptime monitoring tools, but the ping direction is in reverse.
+The main purpose is to detect uptime of intranet application which doesn't expose any end point to the internet, but are able to access `ngip.io`.

+Typical monitoring use cases are:
+- SME/SOHO Intranet Server
+- internal DVR system
+- IoT hub
+- IoT sensors
+- Presense of certain Wifi devices

 ## Table of Contents